 Other interest assessments:

 O*NET Interest Profiler – FREE.
 Sponsored by the U.S. Department of Labor, this is a free assessment.
-Results show you careers related to your interests.
+Results include a list of careers related to your interests.

 Self-Directed Search (SDS) SMALL FEE.
 The SDS is a career interest inventory offered by Psychological Assessment Resources (PAR), typically for a small fee.